RobTillaart/SHT2x/README.md

 and decreased humidity when the sensors he used were in close proximity (about 3 cm) of the ESP-C3 Wifi antenna.
-As far as understood the 2.4 GHz heats up the water molecules in the air which cause the absolute humidity to rise, and thus the relative humidity to go down (If abs hum stays same).
-Possibly there are more ways the 2.4 GHz affect the sensor, e.g. Wifi usage %, in short just unknown.
+As far as understood the 2.4 GHz heats up the water molecules in the air which cause the absolute humidity to rise, and thus the relative humidity to go down.
+Furthermore it seems that water evaporates which causes the absolute humidity drop too, resulting in drop of relative humidity too.
+Possibly there are more ways the 2.4 GHz could affect the sensor, especially the amount of Wifi usage could be a factor.

-The library does not compensate for this effect as there is no formula that calculates the delta for a given distance.
-However one could use the multiMap() library to build your own (non-linear) corrections if needed.
+The library does not compensate for this effect as there is no formula that calculates the delta for a given distance and/or Wifi usage.
+However one could use the multiMap() library to build (non-linear) corrections if needed.

+Advice is to keep the sensor "as far" from Wifi as possible, if possible 15 cm or more.
+Also take care of good air circulation in/around the sensor.

 ### 0.5.0 Breaking change